-The variation of extinction coefficient with wavelength was shown in Fig. 7(b).
+The variation of extinction coefficient with wavelength is shown in Fig. 6(b).
 The extinction coefficient was high in the 300-400 nm range and low in the 400-900 nm range.
-The rise in the extinction coefficient is directly related to absorption of light.
+The rise in the extinction coefficient is directly related to light absorption.